Yobe River

 There are concerns about changes in the river flow, economy and ecology due to upstream dams, the largest at present being the Tiga Dam in Kano State, with plans being discussed for the Kafin Zaki Dam in Bauchi State.

+The River Yobe provides a means of subsistence for hundreds of thousands of people who work in a variety of commercial and agricultural endeavours along its almost 200 km length in the state's northern region, which spans seven local government areas (LGAs) from Nguru to Yunusari.

 Notable towns near the river include Gashua, Geidam, and Damasak in Nigeria, and Diffa in Niger.

+Pollution

+Some rural dwellers in Yobe complained that chemicals and waste products had contaminated various water sources in their communities, posing danger to lives.